BlameTroi/PtoP/README.md

    else=crbefore,dindonkey,inbytab,lower
    * Tested with and without changes to end.

-   The mssing crafter makes sense, but the dindonkey vs dindent is worth looking at further.
+   The missing crafter makes sense, but the dindonkey vs dindent is worth looking at further.

    Another idea is that [end]=.....try,finally,except... and maybe